Have you ever had a no spend day or week? Ever told yourself that you wouldn’t touch those credit cards?

 This can include:

-- using up the remaining groceries in your pantry
+- Using up the remaining groceries in your pantry

-- downloading a podcast instead of renting a movie
+- Downloading a podcast instead of renting a movie

-- clean your house and find items to sell
+- Clean your house and find items to sell

-- learn how to travel for cheap – or even do a volunteer trip where you get free lodging and food in exchange for volunteering!
+- Learn how to travel for cheap – or even do a volunteer trip where you get free lodging and food in exchange for volunteering!

-Tip: If you like to travel, try staying at an AirBnB instead of a hotel.
+If you like to travel, try staying at an AirBnB instead of a hotel.
 This a fun and creative way to save money.

 Over the past couple of years, I have stayed at a handful of AirBnB’s and saved a ton of money.
-I’ve been able to rent an entire house, condo and apartment instead of a room at a hotel.
+Plus, I’ve even been able to bring my dogs!

 Reassess your wants and needs